The Chart for UnitedHealth Group Incorporated (UNH) Is Flashing Mixed Signals

 Is It Worth Investing in UnitedHealth Group Incorporated (NYSE :UNH) Right Now?

-UnitedHealth Group Incorporated (NYSE:UNH) scored a price-to-earnings ratio above its average ratio, recording 20.44 x from its present earnings ratio.
+UnitedHealth Group Incorporated (NYSE:UNH) scored a price-to-earnings ratio above its average ratio, recording 19.36 x from its present earnings ratio.
 Plus, the 36-month beta value for UNH is at 0.78.
-Opinions of the stock are interesting as 19 analysts out of 27 who provided ratings for UnitedHealth Group Incorporated declared the stock was a “buy,” while 1 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $370.71, which is $12.91 above the current price.
 UNH currently public float of 943.29M and currently shorts hold a 0.52% ratio of that float.
-Today, the average trading volume of UNH was 2.94M shares.
+Today, the average trading volume of UNH was 2.96M shares.

 UNH’s Market Performance

-UNH stocks went up by 2.36% for the week, with a monthly jump of 9.58% and a quarterly performance of 10.97%, while its annual performance rate touched 39.03%.
-The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.65% for UnitedHealth Group Incorporated.
-The simple moving average for the period of the last 20 days is 7.51% for UNH stocks with a simple moving average of 20.40% for the last 200 days.
+UNH stocks went down by -4.91% for the week, with a monthly jump of 4.40% and a quarterly performance of 7.28%, while its annual performance rate touched 22.30%.
+The volatility ratio for the week stands at 2.28% while the volatility levels for the past 30 days are set at 2.74% for UnitedHealth Group Incorporated.
+The simple moving average for the period of the last 20 days is 0.22% for UNH stocks with a simple moving average of 13.53% for the last 200 days.

 Analysts’ Opinion of UNH